-This permits technicians to program the phone system, modify the customer database, or download (save) the entire customer database to a file.
+Device Manager permits a technican to access the phone system, modify the customer database, or download (save) the entire customer database to a file.
 This file can be saved as a back up and can be uploaded when required to restore the database.
-The IS Tool can also be used to view the customer database offline, and to send new loads of software upgrades to the media card in a live system.
+The DM can also be used to view the customer database offline, and to send new loads of software upgrades to the media card in a live system.

-The system can be programmed from any IP or digital two line display keyset without interrupting system operation.
+The system also can be programmed from any IP or digital two line display keyset without interrupting system operation.
 There are three levels of programming: technician, customer, and station.
 The technician level has access to all programs and can allow the customer access to system programs as needed.
 Technician and customer access levels are controlled by a different security pass codes and access procedure.